Generator Guidance & FAQs

 You can make a request for details as to who owns the solar PV panels installed at your property or the FIT licensee that the solar PV installation is registered to by submitting an Ownership Register Query (ORQ) at CFR.SAR@ofgem.gov.uk.

-- Grant of Probate or will and death certificate of the deceased (if applicable)
+- the Grant of Probate or will and death certificate of the deceased ( if applicable )

-Please only provide copies because we can’t return originals.
+Please attach the above listed documentation to your email.
+If submitting the request via post, please only provide copies because we can’t return originals.

 We can’t accept council tax correspondence, utility bills, bank/mortgage statements or completion statements with a balance owed as evidence of ownership of the property.